The government has signalled that it wishes to reform local government.

 Submissions to the government proposals close on the 20th of February.
 We would like as many people to make submissions as possible.
 The next two weeks will give you some ideas for submissions.

-Craig Pauling, former chair of ECan and now Green Party Candidate for Banks Peninsula will present, particularly from Regional Council perspective Facebook Event
+Craig Pauling, former chair of ECan and now Green Party Candidate for Banks Peninsula presented particularly from Regional Council perspective Facebook Event

 Make a submission here by 20 February